Vertex Splitting, Coincident Realisations and Global Rigidity of Braced Triangulations: Global rigidity: proof of Theorem

-Suppose $T_1\cong K_4$.
-We first consider the case when there exists a vertex $z\in V(C_1)$ which is not adjacent to $y$ in $T$.
-Then $G/xz$ is a 4-connected braced triangulation with at least one brace so is globally rigid by induction.
-In addition, $T-x$ is a plane triangulation so is rigid.
-This allows us to construct an $xz$-coincident infinitesimally rigid realisation $(G,p)$ from a generic infinitesimally rigid realisation $(G-x,p')$ by putting $p(x)=p'(z)$ and using the fact that $x$ has at least three neighbours other than $z$ in $G$.
-Theorem \ref{vsplitc} now implies that $G$ is globally rigid.
-It remains to consider the case when, for every brace $b=xy$ incident to $x$ in $G$, $y$ is adjacent to every vertex of $C_1$ in $T$.
-Planarity now implies that $xy$ is the unique brace incident to $x$ and $V(C_1)\cup \{y\}$ induces a copy of $K_4$ in $T$.
+It remains to consider the subcase when, for every brace $xy$ incident to $x$ in $G$, $y$ is adjacent to every vertex of $C$ in $T$.
+Planarity now implies that $xy$ is the unique brace incident to $x$ and $V(C)\cup \{y\}$ induces a copy of $K_4$ in $T$.
 The fact that $|V(T)|\geq 6$ now implies that $T-x$ is not 4-connected.
-In addition, $G-x=(T-x,B-xy)$ is a 4-connected braced plane triangulation, and has at least at least one brace since $T-x$ is not 4-connected.
+In addition, $G-x=(T-x,B-xy)$ is a 4-connected braced plane triangulation, and has at least one brace since $T-x$ is not 4-connected.
 Then $G-x$ is globally rigid, by induction, and the fact that $x$ has degree four in $G$ now implies that $G$ is globally rigid.

-Hence we may assume that $T_1$ is 4-connected.
-Planarity now implies that some vertex $z\in V(C_1)$ is not adjacent to $x$.
-Then $G_1=T_1+xz$ is a braced 4-connected plane triangulation with exactly one brace.
-By Theorem \ref{thm:coincident1}, $G_1$ has an infinitesimally rigid $uv$-coincident realisation for all $e=uv\in E(T_1)$.
-We can now use Lemma \ref{lem:elem} to deduce: \begin{enumerate} \item[($*$)] $G$ has an infinitesimally rigid $uv$-coincident realisation for all edges $e=uv$ of $T_1$ which are not induced by $V(C_1)\cup\{x\}$. \end{enumerate}
+\paragraph{\boldmath Case 2: $H^+$ is 4-connected.} Then $|V(H)|\geq 2$ and the minimality of $H$ now implies that some vertex $z\in V(C)$ is not adjacent to $x$ in $H^+$.
+Then $G'=H^++xz$ is a braced 4-connected plane triangulation with exactly one brace.
+By Theorem \ref{thm:coincident1}, $G'$ has an infinitesimally rigid $uv$-coincident realisation for all edges $uv$ of $H^+$.
+We can now use Lemma \ref{lem:elem}, taking $G_1:=G'$ and $G_2:=G-V(H)$, to deduce: \begin{enumerate} \item[($\diamond$)] $G$ has an infinitesimally rigid $uv$-coincident realisation for all edges $uv$ of $H^+$ with $\{u,v\}\not\subset V(C)\cup\{x\}$. \end{enumerate}

-Suppose $T_1$ is isomorphic to the octahedron.
-Let $e=uv$ be the unique edge of $T_1$ which is not incident to a vertex in $V(C_1)\cup \{x\}$.
-Then $G/e=T/e+xy$ is a 4-connected braced triangulation with at least one brace so is globally rigid by induction.
-We can now use Theorem \ref{vsplitc} and ($*$) to deduce that $G$ is globally rigid.
+Suppose $H^+$ is isomorphic to the octahedron.
+Let $uv$ be the unique edge of $H^+$ which is not incident to a vertex in $V(C)\cup \{x\}$.
+Then $G/uv=T/uv+xy$ is a 4-connected braced triangulation with at least one brace so is globally rigid by induction.
+We can now use Theorem \ref{vsplitc} and ($\diamond$) to deduce that $G$ is globally rigid.

-It remains to consider the case when $|V(T_1)| \geq 7$.
-By Lemma \ref{lem:contract2}, there is an edge $e=uv \in E(T_1)$ such that $T_1/uv$ is 4-connected and $u,v \not\in V(C_1)$.
-Then $G/e$ is a 4-connected braced triangulation with at least one brace which, by induction, is globally rigid.
-Theorem \ref{vsplitc} and ($*$) now imply that $G$ is globally rigid.
+It remains to consider the subcase when $|V(H^+)| \geq 7$.
+By Lemma \ref{lem:contract2}, there is an edge $uv \in E(H)$ such that $H^+/uv$ is 4-connected.
+Then $G/uv$ is a 4-connected braced triangulation with at least one brace which, by induction, is globally rigid.
+Theorem \ref{vsplitc} and ($\diamond$) now imply that $G$ is globally rigid.